 NEW WEBINAR SERIES ON PROMISING PRACTICES AND RESEARCH FROM TREASURY-FUNDED RESTORE PROJECTS

-Treasury's Office of Gulf Coast Restoration has launched a brand-new webinar series highlighting promising practices and research that provide for the long-term health of the ecosystems and economy of the Gulf Coast.
-The first webinar was held on March 7, 2022, with the theme “Leveraging Treasury RESTORE Funds to Support Climate Resilience” and featured two presentations:
+Treasury's Office of Gulf Coast Restoration launched a webinar series highlighting promising practices and research that provide for the long-term health of the ecosystems and economy of the Gulf Coast.
+The first webinar was held on March 7, 2022, with the theme “Leveraging Treasury RESTORE Funds to Support Resilience” and featured two presentations:

-• Dr. Marla Nelson of the University of New Orleans who presented on her RESTORE Centers of Excellence-funded research From Adapting in Place to Adaptive Migration: Designing and Facilitating an Equitable Relocation Strategy
+- Dr. Marla Nelson of the University of New Orleans who presented on her RESTORE Centers of Excellence-funded research From Adapting in Place to Adaptive Migration: Designing and Facilitating an Equitable Relocation Strategy

-• Mr. Hank Hodde from Pinellas County, Florida who presented on the results and application of the report and tool developed under the County's RESTORE Direct Component award Pinellas County Assessment of Vulnerability to the Impacts of Sea Level Rise & Infrastructure Resiliency Plan.
+- Mr. Hank Hodde from Pinellas County, Florida who presented on the results and application of the report and tool developed under the County's RESTORE Direct Component award Pinellas County Assessment of Vulnerability to the Impacts of Sea Level Rise & Infrastructure Resiliency Plan.

 We invite you to view and share a recording of the webinar.